fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Aug 29
 * James, E. McWilliams, _Revolution in Eating_, 240-64; 274-5.
 (A culinary declaration of independence).
 The PDF is in the Zotero library, or you can read it online [here](http://ebookcentral.proquest.com/lib/unm/detail.action?docID=895246).
 Skip the section "Defining American Food," (265-73).
 On the whole, no need to labor over the details; focus on the forest, not the trees.
-* William Cronon, _Nature's Metropolis_, 23-54.
+* William Cronon, _Nature's Metropolis_, 23-54 (Dreaming the Metropolis).
 Although this reading is not specifically about food production, it introduces how we can understand westward expansion as systematic conversion of land to capital, as introduced by Krall.

 ### Aug 31
-* William Cronon, _Nature's Metropolis_, 55-93 (mid 1830-60; Impact of rails on shipping)
+* William Cronon, _Nature's Metropolis_, 55-93 (Rails and Water)
 * Discussion of review assignment due in 1 week (see below).